Tom Barker (trade unionist): Abroad

 In Chile and Argentina, he organized maritime workers unions into strikes for better conditions and wages.
 He began cooperating and working with Soviet ambassadors and liaisons, building rapport with the Soviet Union.
 The Soviets recruited him to aid in their Kuzbass Autonomous Industrial Colony project in which they would experiment Workers' control.
 He enlisted technicians in the United States until 1926 to join the project.
 Later he worked for a Soviet oil company.

 From 1930 to 1931, Barker lived in Australia and then went to the United Kingdom, where he worked as an employee of an electric power company London.
 As a member of the British Labour Party, he was elected a councillor on St Pancras Metropolitan Borough Council.
 When he was later elected mayor, Barker reportedly raised a red flag.

 He remained politically active until around the age of 70.
 Barker died in London, at the age of 83.

 In popular culture

-Tom Barker is one of the six Australians whose war experiences are presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I.
+Barker is one of the six Australians whose war experiences are presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I.

 Barker became a popular figure internationally for working class movements.
 His name has been used on occasion in songs of the labor movement.
 In the song "Gladiators", which was sung by Andy Irvine on the album Way Out Yonder, the life and political work of Barker is discussed in great detail.